-Work experience is the short-term placement of secondary school students with employers to provide students with insights into the industry and the workplace.
+Work Experience is the short-term placement of secondary school students with employers, to provide insights into the industry and the workplace in which they are located.
 Students are placed with employers primarily to observe and learn - not to undertake activities which require extensive training or experience.